mills32/PAKU-PAC-for-PC-MS-DOS/README.md

-ITEM POINTS: the same as in the original, but divided by 10, because I only use a 16 bit number
+ITEM POINTS: The same as in the original, but divided by 10, because I only use a 16 bit number

-HIGH SCORES
-This program saves the high score by creating a file called pakuscor.dat
+HIGH SCORES: This program saves the high score by creating a file called pakuscor.dat

+BUGS: If pac-man dies while a ghost is dead (returning home) this ghost glitches out when the game resumes.
+(there are probably other bugs).